-The authorities of Kamchatka denied the information spread in messengers and social networks about the alleged damage to a submarine as a result of the earthquake with a magnitude of 8.7 on July 30, the Regional Management Center (TsUR) reported.
+The authorities of Kamchatka denied the information spread in messengers and social networks about the alleged damage to a submarine as a result of an earthquake with a magnitude of 8.7 on July 30, the Regional Management Center (TsUR) reported.

-The TsUR drew attention to the fact that data appeared on the Web that a nuclear submarine was damaged during the disaster, and radioactive water from a nuclear reactor allegedly poured into Avacha Bay.
+The TsUR drew attention to the fact that data appeared on the Web that a nuclear submarine was damaged during the cataclysm, and radioactive water from a nuclear reactor allegedly poured into Avacha Bay.

 The Pacific Fleet and the government of the Kamchatka Territory have denied this information.